MultiSafepay/docs/content/integration/ready-made/prestashop-1-6/_index.md

 ### Updates

-You can update the plugin in your backend and the CMS marketplace, or using SFTP.
+You can update the plugin in your backend and the CMS marketplace, or via SFTP.

 {{< details title="Updating via SFTP" >}}

 1. Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.
-2. From the [PrestaShop 1.6 manual](/payments/integrations/ecommerce-platforms/prestashop-1-6/#manual), download the plugin again.
+2. Download the plugin again above.
 3. Follow the Installation and configuration instructions from step 2.

 {{< /details >}}